GovStackWorkingGroup/bb-template/examples/exampleApp/README.md

 # Mockoon API

-This is a mock application which performs the whole OpenAPI spec for Template BB.
+This is an example of mock application which performs the whole OpenAPI spec.

+Instruction of ORB setup is available in main README.md.

 ## Setup